 January 6 – Epiphany

-March 25 – anniversary of the revolution for freedom against the Turkish invaders
+March 25 – the anniversary of the revolution for freedom against the Turkish invaders

 Good Friday (movable)